-Overview: In March 2007, Governor Deval L. Patrick announced his Regulation at the Speed of Business Initiative.
+Overview: March 2007 marked the start of the Regulation at the Speed of Business Initiative.
 For MassDEP, this initiative meant implementing a number of activities to improve the efficiency and effectiveness of environmental regulation in Massachusetts.
 The measures were designed to speed the regulatory decisions that are critical for development projects, and also allow MassDEP to concentrate its resources on the most pressing environmental concerns.

-Reduced Permit Review Timelines: MassDEP delivered on, and continues to deliver on Governor Deval Patrick's Regulation at the Speed of Business initiative.
+Reduced Permit Review Timelines: MassDEP delivered on, and continues to deliver on the Regulation at the Speed of Business initiative.
 Early in this initiative, MassDEP reduced most of the agency's own permit review deadlines (which are codified by regulation, and supported by a money-back guarantee) by 20%.
 MassDEP also committed to issuing 90% of all permit decisions in 180 days or less.